 All candidates for the Master's Degree will complete coursework and practicum obligations to fulfill the requirements for Kentucky State Licensure and the American Speech-Language Hearing Association's (ASHA) Certification of Clinical Competence in Speech-Language Pathology.
-Additionally they will fulfill all University of Louisville requirements and, if they choose to pursue teaching certification, the standards of the state and College of Education and Human Development.

 Speech-Language Pathology Section Requirements

-- Project Option
+Research Project (Thesis) Option

-To obtain certification of clinical competency, candidates must fulfill all ASHA requirements which mandate amount and type of academic coursework, supervised clinical observation and practicum hours, passing all knowledge and skills competencies, a national examination, and a clinical fellowship year following the successful completion of the requirements.
+To obtain certification of clinical competency, candidates must fulfill all ASHA requirements which mandate amount and type of academic coursework, supervised clinical observation and practicum hours, passing all knowledge and skills competencies, a national examination, and a clinical fellowship experience following the successful completion of the requirements.

-Knowledge and Skills Assessment
+Knowledge and Skills (KASA) Assessment

 Each state determines its own requirements for licensure.
-Links to information about each state, its licensure requirements and speech-language associations are available on the ASHA website on their States Overviews page.
+Links to information about each state, its licensure requirements and speech-language associations are available on the ASHA website on their States Overview page.
 Students will fulfill the state licensure academic requirements upon graduation.